[This article was first published in September 2021 and has been updated.]

-Junk King provides efficient, safe and eco-friendly junk removal services that makes the process easy for you.
+Storms, floods, and wildfires may not destroy your home or business, but the aftermath means difficult and challenging work.
+The good news is that Junk King provides efficient, safe and eco-friendly junk removal services that makes the process easy for you.

 Our experienced junk and trash removal teams have the resources necessary to haul off any debris and other junk items quickly, easily, and cost-effectively.
-And we continue to maintain social distancing and following guidelines from the CDC in response to the ongoing coronavirus spread.

 You can make an appointment by booking online above or by calling 1.888.888.JUNK (5865).